Event Recce Report: Swiss Gravel Explorer

-Taking place at the beginning of September next year, the Suisse Gravel Explorer is a must do for gravel and gradient junkies alike.
+Taking place at the beginning of September next year, the Suisse Gravel Explorer, or, as most people say, the Swiss Gravel Explorer Ride, is a must do for gravel and gradient junkies alike.

 We got Hotchillee ride regular Tinks to fit some low gears, engage his climbing legs and prepare for some fondue action to discover what this three day event entails.

 What’s you overall impression of the three days?

 Gruelling riding but always more than off-set by the stunning location.
 A lot of the time it didn’t feel like we were in a real place, it was like riding through the set of a Disney movie – I half expected the cows to start singing!

 The daily distances don’t appear to be that daunting but they seem to pack in a lot of climbing.

 Yes, I think the three days average out at about 2000m a day and, on the last day, all of that is packed into the first 30km.